alesinya/rsschool-cv/cv.md

 * GitHub: [https://github.com/alesinya]("alesinya")
 ----
 ## About Me
  I'm 31.
 After university, I worked for five years in my specialty, but it is very boring and monotonous.
 I am interested in the specialty of a programmer, because I want to work remotely while communicating with people from all over the world.
+I am very sociable, easily communicating with people and easily learning a new one.

 ----
 ## Skills